Softcatala/whisper-ctranslate2/README.md

 # Usage

-Same command line that OpenAI Whisper.
+Same command line as OpenAI Whisper.

 To transcribe: